longturn/freeciv21/docs/Coding/hacking.rst

     } square_iterate_end;

-for iterating all Tiles in the radius defined ``radius`` (in square distance, see below), beginning by ``center_tile``;
+for iterating all tiles in the radius defined ``radius`` (in square distance, see below), beginning by ``center_tile``;

 .. code-block:: rst